Oscar Franco

 Frameworks

-First of all, to load dylibs in iOS Apple absolutely fucked us all.
-You need to create a .framework with a lot of peculiarities.
-I will skip the why and most of the explanation and just give you a template you can use.
+In order to load dynamic libraries in iOS they need to be packaged in a .framework.
+Let’s skip most of the explanation and just give you a template you can use.
 These frameworks need to be embbeded in a .xcframework that will load the correct version for the architecture (arm, arm-simulator, intel-simulator).

 Compile your library